Designing a Healthcare Platform for Longitudinal Care

 REFLECTION

-YOMI has reinforced a core belief in my practice: senior design work is often about defining what the product is, not how it looks.
+YOMI Health has reinforced a core belief in my practice: senior design work is often about defining what the product is, not how it looks.

 In complex domains, design decisions shape data models, workflows, and mental models long before they shape interfaces.
 The most impactful work happens upstream, where trade-offs are hardest to see and easiest to get wrong.